ilg-physics-ucsb/physics3l-manual/lab1-balldrop-Week2/lab1.md

 8. Record these times somewhere, and repeat the procedure for each ball at least 5 times.

 :::Question
-Exercise 1 step 4 says nn measuring $\epsilon$, it not very important that the ball height is exactly the same each run.
+Exercise 1 step 4 says in measuring $\epsilon$, it not very important that the ball height is exactly the same each run.
 Why is that the case?
 Hint: review "Newton's Experimental Law".
 :::

 :::Question